dawnlk/pse/readme.md

 ## What is the portrait-sitting database?

-The Portrait-Sitting Database is a collection of information about portrait-sittings, specifically, sittings for British portraits 1900-1960 and, predominantly, portraits in the National Portrait Gallery.
+The portrait-sitting database is a collection of information about portrait-sittings, specifically, sittings for British portraits 1900-1960 and, predominantly, portraits in the National Portrait Gallery.
 You can browse the database at www.portrait-sitting.co.uk

 ## What is the portrait-sitting ontology?

-The Portrait-Sitting Ontology is a formal specification of the objects, concepts and relationships that make up knowledge about portrait-sittings.
-It is the framework, according to which the data in the Portrait-Sitting Database has been structured.
+The portrait-sitting ontology is a formal specification of the objects, concepts and relationships that make up knowledge about portrait-sittings.
+It is the framework, according to which the data in the portrait-sitting database has been structured.

 ## Who is behind this project?